cervoise/blog/certifications/SLAE/Exo1-Bind_Shell.md

 ### Socket

 There is no syscall for socket.
-But one exist for socketcall which allows to call socket functions.
+But one exists for socketcall which allows to call socket functions.

 ```
 $ grep socket /usr/include/i386-linux-gnu/asm/unistd_32.h